Our Legacy Shop is Still Live:

 What are the known side effects of fluoride in drinking water?

-When fluoride is added to drinking water, it aims to prevent tooth decay.
+When it’s added to drinking water, it aims to prevent tooth decay.
 However, high levels can lead to dental fluorosis, which affects the appearance of teeth.
 Many studies and systematic reviews also suggest potential links to bone issues and other health concerns.

 What is the corporate influence on fluoridation programs?